 Some retailers don’t quite realize the risk, or the opportunity.
 A separate McKinsey survey showed that 64 percent of retail marketing leaders don’t think regulations will limit current practices, and 51 percent said they don’t think consumers will limit access to their data.
 This has already been disproven with Virginia and Colorado rolling out state-level privacy regulations in 2021 and proposed federal data protection laws bubbling back up.
 And Apple’s recent deployment of privacy features including App Tracking Transparency empower consumers to control what information apps gather about them on their phones.

-4 ways to build trust, strengthen customer relationships, and reduce risk by safeguarding personal data
+4 ways for retailers to build trust, strengthen customer relationships, and reduce risk by safeguarding personal data

 It’s clear that retailers can’t continue to gather data at will with no consequences – consumers are awake to the risks now and demanding more.
 This gives retailers a chance to strengthen the relationship with their customers by meeting and exceeding their expectations around privacy.